malc-u/fostoria/README.md

     - following pages- except last - consisting of 5 buttons - "First", "Previous", Current page "number", "Next" and "Last"
     - last page is similar to first one - showing 3 buttons - "First", "Previous" and Current/last page "number"

+#### Contact page
+- page header
+- contact form with "Send" button
+- info on above the form about when to use the form and below the form about when the contact requestes will be actioned

 ### Features Left to Implement

 ## Technologies Used